mkoeppe/sage-coup-2024-10/README.md

 TBD

+## Other Practical Negative Impacts of the Sage Code of Conduct Committee's Illegitimate Actions

+* I lost control of all repositories in the SageMath organization -- including three key projects for which I stepped up as a maintainer only in Mar 2024 https://groups.google.com/g/sage-devel/c/fy1ei6bLtmc/m/hf6iiJdHCgAJ, which are now again unmaintained; nobody has been notified of this fact.

 ## Files included in the repository
 - [Documentation of the email exchanges with the Sage Code of Conduct Committee](emails-sage-conduct) (2024)
 - [Documentation of the email exchanges with the Sage Abuse Committee](emails-sage-abuse) (2023-24)